IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-spanner-guardium/README.md

 # Spanner-Guardium Logstash filter plug-in
 ### Meet Spanner
 * Tested versions: 1.0.39300
-* Environment: Google Cloud
+* Environment: Google Cloud Platform (GCP)
 * Supported inputs: Pub/Sub (pull)
-* Supported versions:
+* Supported Guardium versions:
     * Guardium Data Protection: 11.4 and above

 This is a [Logstash](https://github.com/elastic/logstash) filter plug-in for the universal connector that is featured in IBM Security Guardium.
 It parses events and messages from Spanner audit/activity logs into a [Guardium record](https://github.com/IBM/universal-connectors/blob/main/common/src/main/java/com/ibm/guardium/universalconnector/commons/structures/Record.java) instance (which is a standard structure made out of several parts).
 The information is then pushed into Guardium.
 Guardium records include the accessor (the person who tried to access the data), the session, data, and exceptions.
 If there are no errors, the data contains details about the query "construct".
 The construct details the main action (verb) and collections (objects) involved.